Columbia University Department of Medicine

 Our education and teaching efforts are nationally recognized, our internal medicine residency continues to be one of the finest programs in the country, and our subspecialty training positions are increasingly competitive.

 Our physicians consistently provide outstanding patient care in many settings, from hospitals and clinics to private offices.
 If you are new to the area, you can find out about our physicians in Find a Doctor.
 You may also wish to consider participating as a research subject in a clinical trial.
-We encourage community physicians to go to our consultation and patient referral site.
-The Department of Medicine is a leader in research in areas such as diabetes, obesity, atherosclerosis, and lipid metabolism, and we are always working to bridge the gap between research and patient care through translational research.
-We are also fortunate enough to be surrounded by institutional strengths at Columbia in the basic sciences and public health.
-We are able to access many centers, from within the Department and without, that provide opportunities for collaborative research.
+They encourage community physicians to go to our consultation and patient referral site.
+The Department of Medicine is a leader in research in areas such as diabetes, obesity, atherosclerosis, and lipid metabolism, and they are always working to bridge the gap between research and patient care through translational research.
+They are also fortunate enough to be surrounded by institutional strengths at Columbia in the basic sciences and public health.
+They are able to access many centers, from within the Department and without, that provide opportunities for collaborative research.
 Faculty research is well funded from a diverse pool of sponsors, including the National Institutes of Health.

 The Department of Medicine at Columbia University College of Physicians and Surgeons is dedicated to improving the health and life quality of New Yorkers and others by:

 • educating medical students, residents, practicing physicians, and pre- and post-doctoral fellows

 • stimulating economic development in the state through bio-technical innovation.